SamrudhKU/Codes/README.md

 # ☕ Java Practice Codes

-This repository contains all Java programs I have practiced while learning Core Java, JDBC, Servlet, JSP, and other concepts.
+This repository contains all Java programs I have practiced while learning Core Java, JDBC and other concepts.
-It serves as a collection of coding exercises, mini-projects, and examples for quick reference.
+It serves as a collection of coding exercises and examples for quick reference.

 ## ✨ Topics Covered